pydata/xarray/doc/plotting.rst

 .. _cell boundaries: http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#cell-boundaries

-One can also make line plots with multidimensional co-ordinates.
-In this case, ``hue`` must be a dimension name, not a co-ordinate name.
+One can also make line plots with multidimensional coordinates.
+In this case, ``hue`` must be a dimension name, not a coordinate name.

 .. ipython:: python